- Measures 13" Square 3.0 pounds

 We select pallet wood from Mongolia to Mexico that's accumulated a lifetime of nicks and bruises.
 A wooden clock with this much charm would otherwise take years using store bought lumber.
 Crafted for longevity, Goathopper wall clocks are to be passed down for generations.

-Whether it's urban modern, coastal or rustic farmhouse design Goathopper clocks have proved adaptable to any wall in the house including the den, kitchen or on an outdoor porch.
+Whether it's coastal beach decor, industrial farmhouse decor or urban modern design Goathopper clocks have proved adaptable to any wall in the house including the den, kitchen or on an outdoor porch.

 NOTE: We could make you a clock in a day, but it would show.
 The real deal takes 3 to 5 business days.
 Only then does it earn the famous Goathopper seal and logo on the face.
 We've been told it's well worth the wait.